Undoubtedly, one of the biggest perks of working remotely is the opportunity to work from anywhere in the world.

 “No matter where I work from, I try to stick to a routine.
 I always wake up and have a good breakfast, then find a quiet space to work without interruption.
 I like to end the work day by getting some sunshine, as this helps ensure that I am productive and have a good work-life balance, no matter the location or circumstances.”

 – Kristi Thompson, Customer Support

 6. Set aside time to explore

 “At home, I often work through lunch and linger online well past 6 p.m.
 Abroad, however, I gave myself an hour lunch to explore or hit a temple and work at a more touristy lunch or coffee destination, and come 5 or 6 p.m., that laptop was closed.
 Also, don’t be over-ambitious.
-Since you’re working, you should— otherwise you’ll be forced to miss out on some stuff.”
+Since you’re working, you should book three times longer in a place than you would if you were just traveling — otherwise you’ll be forced to miss out on some stuff.”

 – Mo McKibbin, Customer Success (worked for three months in Thailand, Laos, Vietnam, and Cambodia)

 “Traveling takes a lot of time.
 I don’t necessarily mean on the plane/train/boat/etc. itself, but just the logistics and planning of where you’ll go, how you’ll get there, where you’ll sleep, work, eat, do laundry and so on.
 You have a full-time job, plus another part-time one to make the traveling happen.
 So you block out time in the day for the full-time job and you cannot spend all of your remaining time enjoying the place you are in, as you have to share it with planning the next steps in your journey.
 That’s not ideal, but it’s totally outweighed by the fact that you can visit new places around the world, stay however long you choose to, and not burn through your savings.”